-4. Patrons have a right to materials that are accurately catalogued and shelved; al staff will make every effort to ensure that materials are readily accessible.
+4. Patrons have a right to materials that are accurately catalogued and shelved; all staff will make every effort to ensure that materials are readily accessible.

 5. Patrons should expect a clear and honest explanation for all policies relating to governance of the library.
 Therefore, staff members should read and be familiar with all policies.
 There exists a policy manual for reference.
-In case of doubt, staff members should refer patrons to the director.
+In case of doubt, staff members should refer patrons to the Library Director.

 6. Staff members can best serve patrons if all staff is familiar with the projects, programs and activities of other staff members; each staff member will be responsible for communicating such activities to other staff.

 7. Personal information provided by any patron for the purpose of obtaining a library card is confidential.
 All interactions regarding any patron’s choice of materials is confidential.

 8. Staff will initiate interaction with patrons in a helpful, but non-intrusive manner.

 1. The youth services department will use all means within the bounds of available resources to provide service and communicate the availability of those services to the individual children, adults using children’s materials, and with community groups working with children within the Gretna Public Library service area.